wp-plugins/wp-support-ticket/readme.txt

 1. Please email me demoforafo@gmail.com.
 Post your queries here http://aviplugins.com/support.php

+* If you want to translate the plugin in your language please translate the sample .PO file and mail me the the file at demoforafo@gmail.com and I will include that in the language file.
+Sample .PO file can be downloaded from <a href="http://aviplugins.com/language-sample/wst-da_DK.po">here</a>

 == Screenshots ==

 1. Support tickets listing in admin panel.